-What's it like to teach and learn in a school collectively run by a group of teachers?
+What's it like to teach and learn in a school or program that is collectively run by a group of teachers?
 In these teacher and student videos, you'll learn first-hand how such an arrangement changes teacher and student motivation.
 When teachers are managing schools—truly responsible and accountable for the schools' success—they create very distinct, innovative schools.

-The teachers and students below are part of "Teacher Professional Partnership" schools.
+The teachers and students below are part of "Teacher Professional Partnership" schools and programs.
 Want more context?
 Watch our video series introducing the TPP model.

 [With autonomy], you can make decisions based on what you know to be the best for your students.

 Linda Peters is a veteran teacher and founding member of the ALAS "Cooperative."
 Here, she discusses the sense of empowerment and pride that ... [expand description]

 accompanies coop members' ability to make decisions that specifically address the needs of the students they serve and the bilingual school they manage.
 At ALAS, Linda says, they have discussions "about what we know as professionals."
 Based on these discussions, they decide how to shape their curriculum and to allocate funds according to what the students need to learn well.
 Eliezer, a recent ALAS graduate and current UW-Madison student describes these same teachers as "having the revolutionary instinct".
 He articulates how his teachers are able to address his needs as a student: they run the school democratically, giving students a strong voice.
 Without a real voice for the students, teachers must wrestle with the tension between what administrators want and what students want.
 Eliezer describes the ALAS cooperative as "in a way, like America because...the people, [though] they don't really see it that way, are the ones controlling the ones above, because the ones above are the ones changing things so they can get re-elected."

 Students know: Even though it's 'my classroom', it's part of the school community.
 [Teachers] help each other...
 This is our school.